Input Tax Credit On Common Credit

 A company may get capital goods, input commodities, and input services from outside sources.
-Additionally, the goods and services brought in may be employed for either private or commercial purposes.
+Additionally, the goods and services brought in may be employed for either personal or business purposes.
 Under GST, the aggregate input tax credit offered on all such purchases is referred to as the Proportionate Credit or Common Credit.
 The taxpayer is not eligible to claim credit for inputs utilised for private purposes.
 Thus, the common credit should be applied proportionately when paying the production tax liability.

 To calculate common credit, let’s consider the following example: